 To graduate with a PhD in Clinical Psychology, students must successfully complete all coursework with a minimum GPA of 3.0, including: a first-year research project, qualifying examination, national-match to an internship, clinical internship, and defense of their dissertation.

 Training will occur through coursework, supervised clinical experiences, and mentored research experiences.
 As standard for Clinical Psychology PhD programs nationwide, the first 4 years of study will occur at OHSU.
 For many students, the 5th year (the doctoral internship) will include a full time clinical position, often at a different university, VA health care system, or clinical/medical setting.
 In some instances, a 5th year in residence will precede the internship.
+In general, the program is designed for students to be able to complete all requirements plus an internship in 5 years (OHSU policy mandates Ph.D. completion within 7 years).
+All training occurs in person, with the exception of several electronically mediated training experiences that may be required by OHSU.

 Multiple practicum placements are in place, as many of our core and affiliated faculty currently supervise graduate students from other programs in the region.
 Some of the practicum slots will be available through our primary and affiliated faculty members at OHSU and at OHSU's satellite clinics.
 These placements will consist of supervised hospital, community, and/or rural positions to gain clinical skills, such as psychotherapy or neuropsychological assessment.
 Most practicum placements will require 1-2 days of effort per week.
 Practicum placements will be assigned based on student interests and training needs, along with slots available.
 Students will begin supervised clinical practicum experiences at the start of their 2nd year.